nanditajoshi13/nanditajoshi13.github.io/Index.md

 I call myself an Introvert and am a quiet person in general.

-Currently I am pursuing a BTech. degree in ECE (Electronics and Communication Engineering)
+Currently I am pursuing a BTech. degree in IT (Information Technology).

 > My qualities are :-